mogoe1/ReentrantLock/README.md

 });
 ```

-## Docs
+## API
-Docs are availabe at https://mogoe1.github.io/reentrant-lock.
+The API is documented at https://mogoe1.github.io/reentrant-lock/classes/ReentrantLock.html.